 The day we picked up Little Bean, we became his third home in the short life he’d lived thus far.
 That’s a lot for a baby, and many would say that is traumatic in and of itself.
 The parents who birthed him and raised him to that point were no longer in his life.
 While there is no doubt that children are in foster care is because something in their birth home was not safe or functional, it is still the home that they know.
 And no matter what, kids love their parents!
 We are hard-wired that way.
 So to be ripped away from the environment that he or she knows, even if the environment is not optimal, or up to your particular family’s standards, is very hard on that child.

 And now, a set of strangers (us) picked this little boy up, and the strangers were excited.
 Very excited!
 But I will always wonder what my Little Bean was thinking that day.
 I’m not gonna lie, … the first picture that we ever took of him is sad.
 He looks sad!
 When I look back at it, it makes my heart ache to think about what he was feeling that day.
 Was he wondering who in the heck we were?
 (He had to be!)
 Was he wondering why he was getting in the car with us?
 Did it seem odd to him that we were smiling and so happy to see him, given the ordeal he’d just been through?
 Was he scared of us?
 After all, the home that he knew was gone forever, but he didn’t know that quite yet.
 And that first night … our sweet little man just cried and cried.
-He was up roughly every hour-and-a-half for the first couple of weeks or so.
-Often with night terrors.
-Did this new house smell different to him?
+He was up, crying, every hour-and-a-half for the first couple of weeks or so.
+Sometimes with night terrors.
+Did our house smell different to him?
 Did he wonder if it would it have the kinds of food that he liked to eat?
-Did he wonder if we would feed it to him?
-Was he wondering if these new people would be good to him, or if they would hurt him?
+Did he wonder if we would feed him?
+Was he wondering if we would be good to him, or if we would hurt him?
 I have to believe that in his baby brain, he was wrestling with all of these questions.
 All the while, grieving the loss of his first home and family.

 This is the very real, but sometimes unpleasant side of adoption that isn’t easy to talk about because its uncomfortable.
 The day our paths crossed is a significant day, for certain.
 It changed all of our lives forever!
 At the same time, it was a hard day.
 In fact, it was probably an emotionally devastating day for our son.
 And that is why, dear reader, we choose not to make the anniversary of that day a big celebration.
 Birthdays, yes!
 Christmas: HECK YEAH.
 Adoption Day?
 Wellllll, … we’re not sure yet … we’ve got until February to decide on that.
 But “Gotcha Day” … not for us.